 For the advanced modules the pass mark is 50%.
 Each assessment must be passed in order to be successful in the module.

-There will also be on-demand learning supports available on Connect to support students completing their assignments or exams.
+On-demand learning supports will be made available on Connect to support students completing their assignments or exams.

-For the advanced diploma level modules these will include:
+Supports for the advanced diploma level modules will include:

 • Research support guide

 • Assignment guide